Rotating Wave Solutions to Lattice Dynamical Systems I: The Anti-Continuum Limit

 \section{Rotating Waves on Finite Lattices}

-It was shown by Ermentrout and Paullet in $\cite{ErmentroutSpiral}$ that there exists phase-locked rotating wave solutions in finite square lattices.
+It was shown by Ermentrout and Paullet in $\cite{ErmentroutSpiral}$ that there exists rotating wave solutions on finite square lattices.
 Here we will review this work and demonstrate how it can be extended to give solutions on the infinite lattice.
-We begin by fixing an integer $N \geq 2$ and consider the truncated phase equations
+We obtain solutions to the finite lattice version of $(\ref{HZeros})$ as steady-states to a dynamical system.
+Begin by fixing an integer $N \geq 2$ to consider the truncated phase equations

-where $1-N \leq i,j \leq N$, $\omega \in \mathbb{R}$ and the sum is over the nearest-neighbours of the cell $(i,j)$ on the finite square integer lattice with side lengths $2N$.
+where $1-N \leq i,j \leq N$ and the sum is over the nearest-neighbours of the cell $(i,j)$ on the finite square integer lattice with side lengths $2N$.
 Note that not all cells have four neighbours in this case because of the truncation to a finite lattice.
 That is, those cells along the edges have at most three nearest-neighbours included in the sum, and if they are a corner then there will be only two nearest-neighbours in the sum.